Appearance

 You can also assign resources to designations before adding hours on the schedule.
 This enables you to see how many hours you can add for a specific employee, since the schedule view will then warn when you have exceeded their capacity.

-Understanding the resources view
+Understand the resources view

 The columns of the resource table (numbered above) are explained below: